Albert-Gao/NZ_YumE/README.md

 * temp: For debug only, NOT FOR PRODUCTION.
 Modules loaded by SystemJS.
 All the js compile via coding-time, we debug from this folder.
 * src: source codes, yes, it means I dislike the "app" convention...
 * test: test cases

+## Workflow
+* The typescript configuration has set to compileOnSave, so after each save, you can check the result immediately via the temp folder
+* You can use "webpack --progress" to build the distribution bundle.
+* You can use "webpack --progress --watch" to build the distribution bundle everytime when you save a file, by this way, you can debug without temp folder.

 ## Some files:
 * tsconfig.json: configuration for typescript